Walter Browne

 Walter Shawn Browne (10 January 1949 – 24 June 2015) was an Australian-born American chess and poker player.
-Awarded the title Grandmaster by FIDE in 1970, he won the U.S. Chess Championship six times.
+Awarded the title Grandmaster (GM) by FIDE in 1970, he won the U.S. Chess Championship six times.

 Early years

 Browne was born to an American father and an Australian mother in Sydney.
 His family moved to the New York area when he was age 3.
 Browne moved to California in 1973.

 Browne won the U.S. Junior Championship in 1966.

 Browne had dual Australian and American citizenship until he was 21, and represented Australia for a short time.
 He won the 1969 Australian Chess Championship.
 He tied first with Renato Naranja while representing Australia at the 1969 Asian Zonal tournament in Singapore, earning the International Master title, though Naranja qualified for the 1970 Interzonal on tie breaks.

 His zonal result earned him an invitation to an international grandmaster tournament in San Juan, Puerto Rico.
 There, he gained the Grandmaster title by tying for 2nd–4th places, with Bruno Parma and Arthur Bisguier, behind reigning world champion Boris Spassky.
+He became the first GM born after World War II.